SymfonyCasts/30-days-last/sfcasts/ux-packages.md

 edit page where that's being used: search for autocomplete.
 There it is! `tom-select` and the CSS file were also loaded lazily, only when we needed it.

-We're now done with day 7 - 1 full week into LAST stack!
+We're now done with day 8 - a full week and day into LAST stack!
 Tomorrow, we turn things up a notch and transform our app into a single-page-application with Turbo.
 Over the next 7 days, things are start getting crazy.